Alex-At-Home/elasticsearch-sheets/README.md

 The intention is for this project to be consumable as a Google Sheets add-on

-In the meantime, if you trust me (general disclaimer: please don't unless you have some reason to!), request a share of [this spreadsheet](https://docs.google.com/spreadsheets/d/1b-6Ut21fmGHNdUWLtmJNRZkRiOBOjFNaMyYBxae4dyk/edit#gid=0), make a copy of it, and the "Elasticsearch" menu should appear after a while (if not, select `Tools > Script Editor` then exit out of it).
+In the meantime, if you trust me (general disclaimer: please don't unless you have some reason to!), request a share of [this spreadsheet](https://docs.google.com/spreadsheets/d/1b-6Ut21fmGHNdUWLtmJNRZkRiOBOjFNaMyYBxae4dyk/edit#gid=0), and make a copy of it.
+The menu options will be available under `Add-ons > Elastic-sheets-share`.
-To run the script you will have to grant it whatever permissions it wants.
+To use the functionality you will have to grant it whatever permissions it wants.
 The original spreadsheet lists the current release status.

 Alternatively, the following steps allow it to be built and used from source:
 * Install [`clasp`](https://developers.google.com/apps-script/guides/clasp)